 OTT sellers using this integration must agree to provide their own buyer support.
-Information on how support works can be found here.
+Information on how support works can be found in this guide.

 The following instructions provide a step-by-step walkthrough on how to configure your Identity Provider and your OTT Site to leverage SSO authentication using the OpenID Connect (OIDC) protocol.